1872 Texas Senate election: Rump Senate

 The legislature created a state police force to address the rampant crime across the state, much of it perpetrated by white supremacist groups such as the Ku Klux Klan.
 The passage of this bill proved especially controversial, prompting conservative Senators to break quorum, leaving only 15 Radical Senators unable to pass legislation.
 The state then arrested the missing Senators, but only four were brought back to the chambers, enough to re-establish quorum.
 What became known as the "Rump Senate" then passed the bill.
 The education system became far more centralized, although it was segregated over the objections of the state's Black legislators.
 They also debated policies such as railroad construction and Native American removal.

 Special elections

 Democrats gained one seat during the legislative session after Republican Mijamin Priest was declared ineligible to serve.
 Democrat James Dillard won the ensuing special election, flipping the 3rd district.
+Republicans retained two of their own seats in other special elections held during the 12th legislature.
+Radical Republican Reinhard Hillebrand succeeded Enoch Leach Alford, who had been expelled for his role in a Democratic-led quorum bust, and Robert Tendick succeeded Abner Foster, who had died in March 1870.

 Two more special elections were held concurrently with the general election.
 One seat became vacant due to the death of Senate President Pro Tempore Don Campbell died, and another when Republican Theodor Rudolph Hertzberg resigned to accept an appointment by governor Edmund J. Davis.